Configure SAML with AD FS

 • Click OK.

-6. (Optional) Go back to the Authentication page, test SAML sign in under 7.
-Test configuration by clicking the Test Configuration button.
+2. Go back to the New Configuration page, under 7.
+Test configuration, click the Test Configuration button.

 We highly recommend that you test the SAML configuration to avoid any locked out scenarios.
 Testing the configuration helps ensure that you have configured SAML correctly before changing the authentication type of your users to SAML.
 To test the configuration successfully, make sure that there is at least one user who you can sign in as who is already provisioned in the IdP and added to your Tableau Cloud with SAML authentication type configured.